Brodan/twilio-conference-hold-python/README.md

 ```

 ## Run Instructions
-Note: To run this app locally you'll need to have [ngrok](https://ngrok.com/) installed.
+Note: The easiest solution to running this app locally is using [ngrok](https://ngrok.com/).

 ```
 $ ngrok http 5000